shivesh1606/SocketProgramingCpp/Readme.md

 Mail server hostname

+What is NS Record?
+NS = Name Server Record
+⭐ 1.
+NS Record (Name Server Record)

+An NS record tells the world which DNS server is responsible for a domain.

+Example for facebook.com:

+a.ns.facebook.com
+b.ns.facebook.com
+c.ns.facebook.com
+d.ns.facebook.com

+These servers contain the real, original DNS data (A records, MX, TXT, etc).

+➡️ NS = “These are the official servers for this domain.”
 ## 🛠 Build Instructions
 Requires Windows (MinGW) and linking two key libraries.

+⭐ 2.
+Authoritative vs Non-authoritative DNS
+✅ Authoritative DNS

+Comes directly from the domain’s official name servers (listed in NS records)

+Contains the real truth about the domain

+No caching — answers are generated from the zone file

+Example:

+nslookup facebook.com a.ns.facebook.com

+This is authoritative because you asked the official server.

+⚠️ Non-authoritative DNS

+Comes from your ISP resolver, Google DNS, Cloudflare DNS, etc.

+That resolver cached the answer earlier.

+Faster, but not guaranteed to be the newest.

+Example:

+nslookup facebook.com

+Here your ISP's DNS server is replying → non-authoritative.

+➡️ Non-authoritative = cached
+➡️ Authoritative = original source

 ```bash
 g++ resolver.cpp -o resolver.exe -lws2_32 -ldnsapi